What are the benefits of becoming a member of the Royal Watercolour Society?

 If elected, you will enjoy full Membership benefits, including two major group exhibitions and two joint exhibitions with the Royal Society of Painter-Printmakers at Bankside Gallery each year, as well as other opportunities to exhibit and sell your work through Bankside Gallery and other venues.
 Your work will be publicised through the Society’s website, and there are opportunities to run courses, have your work used for publicity, and to become involved in Society activities.

-How should I choose which three framed paintings and 12 (max.) unframed paintings to send in?
+How should I choose which three framed paintings and 12 (max.) unframed paintings to deliver if I'm successfully shortlisted?

 Are there rules about watercolour techniques – should I only send work in that conforms to traditional ideas of watercolour?

 The Members will be looking for ideas, competence and integrity – as long as the materials conform to those stipulated on the application guidelines, they will be interested in how you choose to use them and will be excited by both innovation and expertise in traditional methods when using water-based media.

 How does the RWS define a 'professional' artist?

 All artists who submit their work for Election should earn their income (partly or wholly) from the sale of their work.
 They should exhibit regularly and have a clear and coherant practice.

 Can I include any additional written work or texts?

 There is no need to include any texts with your work other than a clear label on each piece with your name, title and medium.
 All additional information required will have already been filled out on the Election application form online which Members will read through.